Indianapolis Indians: American Association (1969–1997)

 The American Association was revived in 1969, and the Indians rejoined the league as the Triple-A affiliate of the Cincinnati Reds.
 Through 1982, the team qualified for the AA playoffs on three occasions via winning Eastern Division titles.
 They lost the 1971 league title in a best-of-seven series to the Denver Bears, 4–3.
 The 1974 championship series also went the full seven games with Indianapolis losing to the Tulsa Oilers.
 The 1978 team was denied a championship, losing to the Omaha Royals, 4–1.
 George Scherger managed the 1982 Indians to a fourth Eastern Division title as a Reds affiliate with a 75–61 campaign.
 They then defeated Omaha, 4–2, for the AA championship.

 Indianapolis became part of the Montreal Expos organization in 1984 in what would become one of the most successful periods in team history.
 Though they were eliminated in the semifinals in 1984, the Indians won four consecutive American Association championships from 1986 to 1989.
 Manager Joe Sparks was at the helm for the first three of these titles.
 The 1986 Indians won the division with an 80–62 record.
 They won the AA championship versus the Denver Zephyrs, 4–3.
 The 1987 team placed second in the division, which gave them for a playoff berth.
 They beat the Louisville Redbirds, 3–2, in the semifinals and then won another league championship over Denver, 4–1.
 Sparks led the 1988 Indians to the Eastern Division title on a 89–53 season.
 In a single round of playoffs, they defeated Omaha, 3–1, for the league crown.
 From 1988 to 1991, American Association teams participated in interleague play with teams from the International League in a partnership called the Triple-A Alliance, and the season culminated in the Triple-A Classic, a best-of-seven postseason championship between the leagues' champions.
 Indianapolis won the first of these against Rochester, 4–2.
 Manager Tom Runnells' 1989 team ended the season with an 87–59 record and the Eastern Division title.
 They defeated Omaha, 3–2, for their fourth consecutive American Association championship.
 In the Triple-A Classic, the Indians swept the Richmond Braves, 4–0.

 Indianapolis affiliated with Cincinnati for the fourth time in 1993.
 In 1994, Marc Bombard managed the team to a first-place 86–57 mark.
-The won the semifinals over Louisville, 3–0, and bested the Nashville Sounds, 3–1, for another league championship.
+They won the semifinals over Louisville, 3–0, and bested the Nashville Sounds, 3–1, for another league championship.
 The Indians made return trips to the postseason over the next three years but suffered semifinal eliminations in 1995 and 1997 and a finals loss in 1996.
 After 66 seasons at Bush Stadium, the Indians left the ballpark for the new $20-million Victory Field in downtown Indianapolis' White River State Park on July 11, 1996.